Application Deadline: 5 p.m. March 15, 2020

 - A list of any permits that are required to carry out the research, and/or copies of the permits.

 Timeline and Award Requirements

-The Reserve Director, in consultation with a review panel, will make final awards decisions by April 1, 2018.
+The Reserve Director, in consultation with a review panel, will make final award decisions by April 1, 2020.

 Successful applicants must submit copies of appropriate collecting permits, animal care committee approvals, campus accounting information, and some brief biographical information (details will be provided) before awards will be disbursed.

 Funds will be held in an account at UC Santa Barbara, and administered by UC Santa Barbara.
 Funds may only be used for the expenses described in the proposal budget.

 It is expected that funds will be used in calendar year 2020.
 Award funds may be carried forward with the approval of the Reserve Director.
 Please submit a brief justification for any needed carry-forwards by December 15, 2020.